w3c/vc-data-model/VCDMExplainer.md

 This section summarizes a number of design choices that the Working Group spent a considerable amount of time debating.

+### Focusing on Privacy-Enhancing Architectures

+The group spent a considerable amount of time exploring various privacy concerns including, but not limited to, multiple zero-knowledge proof systems, selective disclosure schemes, avoiding cryptographic fingerprinting, and intersection of tracking technologies and Verifiable Credentials.
+The outcome is a specification that attempts to strike the right balance between what is currently achievable while ensuring that future privacy-enhancing systems are able to use the same architecture to protect individual and organizational privacy.

 ### Support for JSON-LD

 While the document outlines a data model that is expressible in a number of